kabiiQ/BeatmapExporter/README.md

 # Purpose/Functionality

-BeatmapExporter is a program/tool that can mass-export your osu! beatmap library from the modern osu!lazer storage format.
+BeatmapExporter is a program/tool that can mass-export your osu! beatmap library from the modern osu!
+Lazer storage format.

-osu!lazer does not have a "Songs/" folder as "stable" osu! does.
+osu!
+Lazer does not have a "Songs/" folder as "stable" osu! does.
 Lazer's files are stored under hashed filenames and other information about the beatmap is contained in a local "Realm" database on your PC.

+# Download/Usage

+Executables are available from the [Releases section here GitHub](https://github.com/kabiiQ/BeatmapExporter/releases), also found on the right of the main page (underneath About).

+If your Lazer database is in the default location (%appdata%\osu), you should be able to simply run the application.
+If you changed the database location when installing osu!
+(Lazer), the program will be unable to locate it and will prompt you to enter it the first time.

+The directory needed in the Lazer storage is the one containing another directory named "files".
+This folder can also be opened from in-game if you moved it and are unsure where it is located.
+If you did not move it, you should not need to worry about this.

 ## Beatmap Export